kanishk307/COVID19-API-Countrywise-Visualization-Statistical-Information/README.md

 The Dash-Plotly folder contains the web dashboard code.

-Click on 'Open in Playground' to execute the notebook.
+Click "Open in Playground" to execute the notebook.